 We have seen what the velocity of random walkers is in the case of an unbiased walk, corresponding to α=0.
 Now, we can have a look at the average velocities of biased random walkers for different values of α.
 For this experiment, we consider several Tangles, each one built with different values of both α and the incoming transaction rate λ.
 We then measure average distance and velocity.

 Here, we can see the average distance (on the left) and velocity (on the right) as a function of λ.
 The plots show x-axis in logarithmic scale.
 The average of both distance and velocity decreases when increasing α and λ values.
 This result depends on the impact that both α and λ have on the structure of the Tangle.
 The bigger the parameter α, the more likely random walkers are to transition to transactions with higher cumulative weight.
-Moreover, as discussed in our blog post on direct approvers, a change of α results in a change of the number of direct approvers, thus suggesting a higher probability of having links within a shorter distance.
+Moreover, as discussed in our blog post on direct approvers, a change of α results in a change in the number of direct approvers, thus suggesting a higher probability of having links within a shorter distance.
 Similarly, by increasing λ, more transactions are announced within the same time unit h, resulting in a higher probability of creating links with shorter distances.

 Knowing how long and how fast (or slow) our random walkers run can be very useful when doing analytical approximations of the parasite chain attack.
 It is also useful when slicing the Tangle into groups of consecutive transactions so that each random walker passes through approximately one transaction from each slice.
 Moreover, it can help to better understand how the computational effort of performing random walks is spread.